Besa machine gun: 15 mm Besa machine gun

-A larger, heavier – at – 15 mm version (also belt-fed) was developed by BSA from the Czechoslovak ZB-60 heavy machine gun as vehicle armament.
+A larger, heavier 15 mm version (also belt-fed) was developed by BSA from the Czechoslovak ZB-60 heavy machine gun as vehicle armament.
 It could be fired in semi-automatic mode as well as fully automatic.
 It was introduced in British service in June 1940 and was used on the Light Tank Mk VIC and on armoured cars such as the Humber Armoured Car Marks I–III.
 Over 3,200 15 mm Besa were manufactured until it was declared obsolete in 1949.
 It fired a 75 g bullet from a 15×104 mm cartridge with a muzzle velocity of 818.3 m/s at a rate of 450 rounds per minute.
 The 15 mm Besa was fed from 25-round metal belts, which limited its practical rate of fire, although the weapon was usually used for single shots as it was difficult to fire accurately in automatic.